kubernetes/enhancements/keps/sig-node/3085-pod-conditions-for-starting-completition-of-sandbox-creation/README.md

 - [ ] Events
   - Event Reason:
-- [ ] API .status
+- [x] API .status
-  - Condition name:
+  - Condition name: PodReadyToStartContainers reported for pod
   - Other field:
 - [ ] Other (treat as last resort)
   - Details: